Krytic/PassPredict/readme.md

 # PassPredict

 Intelligent twitter bot to track and identify satellites that are passing overhead.
+Follow it on twitter at [@passpredict](http://twitter.com/passpredict)

 ## Installation and dependencies
 PassPredict requires the following libraries: